johnmartinsson/differentiable-mel-spectrogram/README.md

     # download the FSD dataset
     sh download_data.sh

     # run all the experiments (takes ~16h on a 2080Ti)
     sh run_experiments.sh

+    # run all test predictions
+    sh run_test_predictions.sh

-    # produce the main tables
+    # produce all the tables
     python produce_tables.py

 That should be all.